Disorder (song)

 "Disorder" is a song by English rock band Joy Division, released as the opening track of their 1979 debut album Unknown Pleasures.
 It was co-written by band members Ian Curtis (vocals and lyrics), Peter Hook (bass guitar), Bernard Sumner (guitar) and Stephen Morris (drums).
 The music for the track emerged through their usual method of jamming through long practice sessions, and had been played live a number of times before its studio recording.
 It was produced and engineered by Martin Hannett, who was also a partner at the band's label Factory Records.

 Although the band were initially unhappy with the production, believing Hannett's stripped down recording reduced the power that the drums and guitar gave it had when played live, the song has become a classic of post-punk and alternative music, and along with the band's "She's Lost Control" is considered a peak of Hannett's career.

-The track was recorded in early April 1979 at Strawberry Studios in Manchester, as the first track recorded for the album.
-Early on its production lead to a major disagreement between the band and Hannett as to how the album was to sound.
-Joy Division favored the heavy guitar attack dynamics of their live performances, while Hannett sought a more pared back, spectral sound, achieved through stripping back and isolating each instrument.
+The track was recorded in early April 1979 at Strawberry Studios in Stockport, as the first track recorded for the album.
+Early on its production led to a major disagreement between the group and Hannett as to how the album was to sound.
+Joy Division favoured the heavy guitar attack dynamics of their live performances, while Hannett sought a more pared back, spectral sound, achieved through stripping back and isolating each instrument.

 Recording

-Unknown Pleasures was recorded at Strawberry Studios in Stockport, Manchester, between 1–17 April 1979.
-The band was then relatively inexperienced with studio recording techniques, having recorded just the low budget EP An Ideal for Living, and two Peel Sessions.
+Unknown Pleasures was recorded at Strawberry Studios in Stockport, between 1–17 April 1979.
+The group were then relatively inexperienced with studio recording techniques, having recorded just the low budget EP An Ideal for Living, and two Peel Sessions.
 As with many of the album's tracks, "Disorder" was written months before the sessions, and its sound and pace had been developed over a series of live performances.

 Bassist Peter Hook admits that the recorded version of the song contains a number of bum notes when he missed some of the higher notes on the A and D strings.
 He puts this down to Factory Records not having much money for studio time, and thus the band had only a few takes for each track.
 Nevertheless, he believes now that they add to the mood of the track, and says that he "can't imagine "Disorder" without them".